 Other upcoming dates

-- Notification for acceptance (oral presentations, posters) is
+- Notification for acceptance (oral presentations, posters) has been postponed to

 - The conference (IACS3) is –